 - The WFP food pipeline assisting the population in Somali region (1.7 million people) is expected to break by July with an estimated funding gap of USD 96 million.
 Already several weeks ago, the government-led wet food distribution to the drought-IDPs settlements in Somali region was stopped due to lack of funding and food.
 In absence of regular and sufficient food distribution, it is expected that the nutritional status of the children and PLWs (pregnant and lactating women) will further deteriorate, not providing any firewall against acute malnutrition.
 Moreover, Somali region was hit by a massive cholera outbreak that has affected over 37,000 individuals countrywide since the beginning of the year, with 90% in Somali region.
 This outbreak has further negative impact on the nutritional status of the children and vice versa.

 - Several wildfires have been burning through the state of Utah since 17 June, damaging buildings and causing evacuations.

 - The fire named BRIANHEAD started on 17 June and has so far burnt an area of approx. 17,320 ha.
 The fire is currently 10% contained.
 Local media reported 13 buildings damaged by the fires and at least 600 people evacuated from the towns of Brian Head and Mammoth Springs.

 - Over the next 24 h, critical fire weather conditions, including dry condition, high temperatures and strong wind are forecast for the affected area.

 II.
 Europe |

-Meteoalarm - as of 25 March, 10.02 UTC
+Meteoalarm - As of 26 June, 7.30 UTC